 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 Horror stories about cruise ships and injuries on board are often in the news.
 Many people get injured or fall overboard every year.
 Others get sick from foodborne illnesses or viruses that easily spread aboard a ship.
 If you were injured or got sick on a cruise ship, you might be able to sue the cruise ship company to get compensation for your injuries.
-The Miami cruise ship personal injury lawyers at Rivkind Margulies & Rivkind, P.A. have decades of experience representing injured cruise ship victims and the families of deceased cruise ship passengers.
-Our cruise injury lawyers explain how you can sue for injuries and what limitations you might face.
+The cruise ship injury lawyers at Rivkind Margulies & Rivkind, P.A. have decades of experience representing injured cruise ship victims and the families of deceased cruise ship passengers.
+Our cruise ship accident lawyers explain how you can sue for injuries and what limitations you might face.

 When Can You Sue a Cruise Ship for Injuries or Illness?